ramirez-nathan/CaveCrusade/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > Instructions on installing and running your application
+> In order to install and run the application, we need to first
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+> We tested and validated our project using unit tests and Valgrind.
+Visual Studio has an integrated Google test adapter.
+We are using the built-in Google test project for the unit tests.